Course Syllabus

 Grade Calculation

 Your grades are calculated using weighted assignment groups, not using total points earned.
 However, there is no need to try to calculate your grade by hand.
-Use Canvas' What-If Grades feature Links to an external site. to approximate your grade.
+Use Canvas' What-If Grades feature to approximate your grade.

 Grade Distribution